Chris on mountain with oxygen cylinder

 Those who climb with Follow Alice are provided with locally sourced, healthy and nutritious meals cooked fresh every day by our cook Rajabu and his assistant.

 Our menus have been carefully designed to ensure that the food is easy to digest, and provides plenty of energy with lots of carbohydrates.
 Think of breakfasts like porridge, yoghurt, fresh fruit, pancakes, eggs, sausages and toast.
 Lunches like soup, toasted sandwiches and salad.
 Post-hike snacks like nuts, popcorn, hot chocolate and fresh fruit.
 And dinners like beef stew, chips, cooked spinach and sliced avo.
-And yes, we also cater for special diets, no probs.
+And yes, we also cater for some special diets, so please just ask about this if that relates to you to see if we can accommodate you.

 Kilimanjaro dinner